1,000+ Opportunities

 Let’s make a difference in our churches and communities.

-Based on current listing details, eligibility includes: Faith-based organizations in Mississippi.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Faith-based organizations in Mississippi.
+Confirm the full requirements in the official notice before applying.